 The 3 most important skills in soccer are the core or basic skills you should learn when start playing soccer

-As a beginner, your kid will need to develop basic skills in order to lay a good foundation to build on.
+As a beginner, your kid will need to develop basic skills in order to lay a good foundation to build.

 Once these basic skills are mastered your kid can move to specialized skills training.

-Believe me, it may take weeks of training and commitment to developing these basic skills.
+Believe me, it may take weeks of training and commitment to develop these basic skills.

 Passing can be defined in soccer as when you kick the ball to another teammate.
 Soccer is a team sport and passing the ball to a teammate is very important.